hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Training/02_Spatial_Aggregation/README.md

 # activate conda environment
 conda activate wrfhydro_huc12_agg
 ```
 Since this portion of the workflow utilizes Dask, it is important that the correct resources are allocated.
 The method used by the HyTEST team leverages the OnDemand Jupyter Notebook launcher hosted on [ARC HPC Portal](https://hpcportal.cr.usgs.gov/).
-When launching a jupyter notebook session, be sure to select **cpu** as the nodetype, a total of **2 cores**, and at least **150GB** of memory.
-This method allows you to enter the file path to where the clone of this repository is, as well as select an environment to activate.
+When launching a jupyter notebook session, boxes can be selected that allow the repository file path is and the environment to be entered prior to launching a session.
+Be sure to enter the following information before launching a session:
+- **cpu** as the nodetype
+- request a total of **2 cores**
+- request at least **150GB** of memory.

-Although the aggregation portion of this workflow does not use 150GB at all times, the dask portion requires that much memory for the 2-Dimensional aggregation script.
+*Note:* Although the aggregation part of this workflow does not always use 150GB, dask will need that memory for the 2-Dimensional aggregation script.

+## Instructions
+### 1. Set-up
+Confirm that the [usgs_common.py](02_Spatial_Aggregation/wrfhydro_huc12_agg.yml) python script has the correct paths to the WRF-Hydro modeling application output static files under the "Domain Files" section.
+The paths currently are set up to point to the HyTEST directory on hovenweep where the 3-year subset of the data is stored.
+This script has multiple functions that are called into the 1-D and 2-D aggregation jupyter notebooks.

+### 2. 2-D Aggregation
+The [2-Dimensional Aggregation jupyter notebook](02_Spatial_Aggregation/01_2D_spatial_aggregation.ipynb) aggregates the 2-Dimensional WRF-Hydro modeling application outputs LDASOUT (monthly outputs named water_YYYYMM.nc) and LDASIN (monthly outputs named clim_YYYYMM.nc) to HUC12 basins, using the 1000 m grid file.
+The file paths for the LDASOUT and LDASIN monthly data, the 1000 m HUC12 grid file, and the location for the 2D aggregated outputs to be stored will need to be specified.
+This script will spin up a dask cluster to parallelize the aggregation, a link to the dask dashboard is provided to monitor workers during calculations.
+Once this script has finished processing, the dask cluster will need to be spun down and closed.
+The product from this script will be 1 netCDF file containing the spatially aggregated outputs of the 2-Dimensional WRF-Hydro monthly modeling application outputs for the years 2011-2013.

+### 3. 1-D Aggregation
+The [1-Dimensional Aggregation jupyter notebook](02_Spatial_Aggregation/02_1D_spatial_aggregation.ipynb) aggregates the 1-Dimensional WRF-Hydro modeling application outputs GWOUT (monthly outputs named gw_YYYYMM.nc) and CHRTOUT (monthly outputs named chrtout_YYYYMM.nc) to HUC12 basins, using the crosswalk csv file.
+The file paths for the GWOUT and CHRTOUT monthly data, the HUC12 crosswalk file, and the location for the 1D aggregated outputs to be stored will need to be specified.
+The product from this script will be 1 netCDF file containing the spatially aggregated outputs of the 1-Dimensional WRF-Hydro monthly modeling application outputs for the years 2011-2013.

+### 4. Merge
+The [Merge 1-D and 2-D jupyter notebook](02_Spatial_Aggregation/03_Merge_1D_and_2D_files.ipynb) combines the spatially aggregated outputs of the monthly 1-Dimensional & 2-Dimensional WRF-Hydro modeling application outputs into 1 netCDF file.
+This script also contains plots that allow the user to explore the range in values for each variable.

+### 5. Format
+The [Finalize jupyter notebook](02_Spatial_Aggregation/04_Finalize.ipynb) takes the merged output from step 4 and clarifies variable names, adds character HUCID's, and modifies data types.
+A 'yrmo' variable is added as a place for year/month information to be stored and to provide an efficient way for R users to access the final datasets.
+The output from this script is 1 netCDF file containing the monthly WRF-Hydro modeling application outputs aggregated to HUC12s for the years 2011-2013 that is comparable to the netCDF stored on this [Science Base](https://www.sciencebase.gov/catalog/item/6411fd40d34eb496d1cdc99d) page where the original outputs of this workflow are stored.

+## Variable Table
 <table>
   <tr>
     <th>Source</th>